Lew DeWitt: Biography

 DeWitt was married three times.
 From 1961 through 1973, he was married to Glenda Kay Simmers, with whom he had two sons and two daughters.
 He was later married to Joyce Anne Arehart, and then Judy Fitzgerald Wells.

-DeWitt remained active as a performer until late 1989, when his health rapidly declined, which culminated in his death on August 15, 1990, in Waynesboro, Virginia.
-The cause of death was heart and kidney disease, stemming from complications of Crohn's.
-Lew Dewitt Boulevard in Waynesboro was named in his honor in 1992.
+DeWitt remained active as a performer through 1989, when his health declined, culminating in his death on August 15, 1990, in Waynesboro, Virginia.
+The cause of death was heart and kidney disease, due to complications of Crohn's.
+Lew Dewitt Boulevard was named in his honor in Waynesboro in 1992.

 In 2008, DeWitt was inducted into the Country Music Hall of Fame as a member of The Statler Brothers.

 In 2011, amateur video of DeWitt performing at the Burley Tobacco Festival in the late 1980s surfaced and was posted onto YouTube.
 The set is notable for the inclusion of what became his final single, "Moonset".